 - Enhances advocacy on issues affecting public education by informing members.

 The WASB team of experts range in skills from advocacy, leadership development and board governance, legal, policy, and communications.
 Review the WASB At Your Service brochure for an overview of services and products.The WASB can customize a response to a district’s unique needs and requirements.

-The membership includes Wisconsin public school boards and Cooperative Educational Service Agencies.
-The decisions made by these education leaders directly affect the state's 800,000 schoolchildren.
+WASB membership includes Wisconsin public school boards and Cooperative Educational Service Agencies.
+The association is governed by a 15-member board of directors with rules laid out by the WASB Bylaws.